 Unlike FUT, Follicular Unit Excision/Extraction (FUE) involves the extraction of individual follicular units from the scalp using small circular incisions.
 This is less invasive than the FUT methods.
 It is important to note that this is not a scarless procedure.
 There is no linear scar but there are small dot scars scattered throughout the donor area where follicular units were extracted.
 The absence of a linear scar often allows more flexibility in how short individuals can keep their hair in the donor area following an FUE procedure compared to a FUT procedure.

 Despite the differences, both types of hair transplant still have their own pros and cons.
-To understand which type of hair transplant surgery works best for your condition, it is best to talk to hair restoration experts such as Root Hair Institute.
+To understand which type of hair transplant surgery works best for your condition, it is best to talk to hair restoration experts such as our doctors at Root Hair Institute.

 How long does a hair transplant take to heal?